-Recife city and the surrounding region are home to some of Brazil’s most authentic and democratic festivals and events.
+Recife city and the surrounding region are home to some of Brazil’s most traditional, entraining festivals and events.
+Bellow, we have mentioned some major festivals celebrated in and around Recife throughout the year.

 In Pernambuco, the month of June comes with cheerful nights decorated with bonfires, fireworks, and colourful balloons.
 This month is celebrated with popular religious festivals in honour of famous saints.
 The festivals are celebrated as a homage to Saints Anthony (13th June) in Recife, Saint John’s and ‘Bacamarteiro’ (23rd June) in Caruaru and Acorda-Povo’ (‘Wake the People’) Procession Bandeira de Sao Joao (23rd June) in Recife.
 Fisherman’s festival also takes place on 28th June by the parade in the honour of Saint Peter in various seaside towns.